Ensemble-Based Data Assimilation for Material Model Characterization in High-Velocity Impact: Introduction

 We apply the EnKF framework to a case study involving the HVI of an AZ31B magnesium alloy plate impacted by a steel sphere~\cite{malhotra2025modified}, simulated using a high-fidelity SPH numerical model.
 The model to be calibrated incorporates the JC plasticity and fracture models together with the Mie-Gr\"uneisen EOS for the target plate.
 A key element of the framework is the selection of the plate's back-face deflection---which can be measured via high-speed digital gradient sensing (DGS) ~\cite{malhotra2025modified}---as the observable for data assimilation.
 This metric is advantageous due to its: (1) full-field capability, providing comprehensive displacement data over the entire back-face of the target; (2) time-resolved nature, capturing the transient dynamics of momentum transfer, stress-wave propagation, and damage evolution in each frame; and (3) direct measurability, eliminating the need for additional transducers or complex inverse image reconstructions beyond standard DIC techniques.
 In this study, we define an artificial time step that is distinct from the physical time step within the traditional EnKF formulation for time-dependent problems.
 Each artificial time step corresponds to a Kalman filtering iteration, where the observation consists of a time series of back-face deflection data from a complete HVI test.
 The proposed EnKF framework is validated using synthetic datasets designed to investigate the influence of the initial guess mean, as well as the impact of limited observational data.

 The remainder of the paper is organized as follows.
 Section~\ref{sec:problem} formulates the HVI model-calibration problem.
 Section~\ref{sec:method} outlines the fundamentals of the SPH numerical method and presents the governing equations for material modeling.
 Section~\ref{sec:DA} introduces the EnKF equations and describes the development of the EnKF framework.
+Section~\ref{sec:comp} compares this framework with a traditional MCMC method using a ring-down problem.
 Section~\ref{sec:nexperiments} details the numerical experiments, including the specification of model inputs and outputs, sensitivity screening, generation of synthetic observations, and presentation of calibration results.
 Section~\ref{sec:discussion} discusses the main findings, and Section~\ref{sec:summary} concludes the paper with a concise summary.